-For guidance on fixing sole plates, refer to the timber frame section in this Manual.
+For guidance on fixing sole plates refer to the timber frame section in Chapter 7.3 of this Manual.
 The metal frame should be located entirely above DPC level.
-Where this is not possible, Z460 galvanising or equivalent, or a suitable bituminous coating, should be applied to all components below DPC level.
-It is recommended that the inner leaf DPC is turned up approximately 30mm above the screed to protect the bottom of the studs from construction moisture and spillage, and weepholes are provided at 900mm centres to drain cavities at ground level.
+Where this is not possible at level entrance ramps to the principal entrance door to dwellings only; a thickness of corrosion protection equivalent toZ460 galvanising or a suitable bituminous coating could be applied to all components below DPC level.
+However, the access ramp should only be limited to the entrance door area only (not the entire perimeter)